 Red light therapy involves exposing the body to low-wavelength red light.
 The therapy aims to solve skin conditions such as scarring, and signs of aging, like wrinkles.
 Improper use of red light therapy may cause side effects.

-There is some evidence to back up many of these claims, but RLT is no miracle cure.
+There is some evidence to back up many of these claims, but red light therapy (RLT) is no miracle cure.

 RLT is a straightforward procedure involving exposing the body to low wavelength red light.
 Low-level laser light therapy is another name for the process, though RLT may be more common.

 This red light is natural and can penetrate deep into the skin, where the cells can absorb and use it.

 Many experts attribute the potential positive benefits of RLT to this function.
 With this extra energy, the cells may be able to respond better to damage and rejuvenate themselves.

 Although there is early research surrounding RLT, there is still no conclusive evidence that it is a beneficial treatment.
 Many studies show that the treatment has promise, but more extensive clinical studies in humans will help determine the potential applications of RLT.

 With that said, there are several potential benefits of RLT, which we will cover in the sections below.

 Most people show interest in RLT as a possible way to improve skin health.

 The potential for using RLT as a way to rejuvenate the skin has led to a large number of studies.
 As the review in the journal